Featured image of post Day 2 - Reality Check, A Simple Engine

 Core

 “A game loop runs continuously during gameplay.
-Each turn of the loop, also called a Frame, it processes user input without blocking, updates the game state, and renders the game.
+Each turn of the loop, also called a Frame, it processes user input without blocking, updates the game state, and renders the scene.
 It tracks the passage of time to control the rate of gameplay.”
 Game Loop

 The configuration file config.ini is read at startup to load various runtime options such as the application name, window resolution, mouse options, movement speed, or to change existing ones without recompiling the project.